tonyx/Sharpino/README.md

 ## Overview
 - Contexts: event sourced objects with no id, so only one instance is around
-- Aggregates: event sourced objecst with id (Guid).
+- Aggregates: event sourced objects with id (Guid).
 - Multiple streams transactions: execute multiple commands involving different aggregates as single db transactions.
 - Command Undoers: (to roll back the transaction in case of failure of any command).
 - Cache: Dictionary based cache of the current state of contexts or aggregates.
 - Gdpr: functions to overwrite/clear/reset snapshots and events in case the users ask to delete their data.
 - SqlTemplates contains skeleton of sql scripts to create tables for events and snapshots when using Postgres as event store.I
 - Optimistic lock based on event_id: check the event_id position on the basis of the event_id passed by the command handler to the event store.

-## Warning: the mini gitbook is outdated.
-Info: - The various SAGA-like functions are "under investigation"(more tests and fixes needed).
-The "malboxprocessor" could also be removed as it has a little potential advantage but less control (in debug for example).

 ## Projects
 __Sharpino.Lib.Core__: